 King County, the largest county in the state of Washington, was implementing a new elections system.
 A contentious election the previous year had many manual recounts resulting in an extremely close election for governor.
 King County has chosen to implement a new electronic counting and tabulation system.
 However, there was widespread concern among voters regarding the security of this new system.

 King County engaged Anitian to conduct the first-ever Real-World Election Security Assessment.
-Up until that time, all of the security assessments of election systems had been done in laboratory type settings.
+Up until that time, all of the security assessments of election systems had been done in laboratory-type settings.
 The election systems were dismantled and analyzed in conditions that did not represent how they would be deployed in an actual elections environment.
 King County wanted a security test of the voting systems in a real elections environment.

 Anitian developed a testing regimen that was completely unique, based on a scientific analysis of the elections systems and their environment.
 We collaborated with the equipment vendor to fairly and honestly evaluate the security without sensationalism, hype, or external influence.
-After multiple failed tests, Anitian worked with King County and the equipment vendor develop improvements and fixes to the system.
+After multiple failed tests, Anitian worked with King County and the equipment vendor develops improvements and fixes to the system.

 The end result was King County deployed a reliable elections system that effectively compensated for some technical weaknesses of the tabulation systems with sound procedures and processes.
 Since this effort was public, Anitian’s final report is publicly available.